dphfox/technical-fluff/_drafts/i-made-my-perfect-ui-library.md

 ```

 With this change, what a button does always lives with the rest of the button's definition, preserving local reasoning and making code more concise without losing meaning.

-### Making input 1:1

-Up until this point, we've been treating a button as "was clicked" or "wasn't clicked".
-The reality, however, is that you can receive _multiple clicks within a single frame_, particularly when implementing things like touch controls which can be high-frequency.

-To illustrate this, let's take a look at

 ### It's (not) time to act

 There's a more subtle timing concern to walk through with our code as-written.